Study in Thailand for a degree or just for a semester abroad!

-Living in Thailand is something special, as you will learn.
-To provide you with the tools and background information you will need, we run separate Web sites on Learning Thai Language and Thai Geography, Culture, Customs, and 'Dos and Don'ts'.
+Going to study abroad needs some serious thoughts and a good preparation.
+The articles on this page offer you important background Living in Thailand is something special, as you will learn.
+To provide you with the tools and background information you will need, including Culture and Customs, and 'Dos and Don'ts'. formation.
+If you miss something, please contact us.
+We will fill the gap as soon as possible.

 The most popular fields of study among foreign students are business administration, marketing, business English, Thai language, general management and international business management on undergraduate and graduate level.